seb1080/webOneBiteAtaTime/basics/vue/VueJS.md

 ## Filters

-Filters can be use to apply common text formating.
+Filters can be use to apply common text formatting.
 Filters can be use in 2 places {{ }} moustaches and v-bind expressions.

 ```js
 <template lang="pug">